 Even though we object to the term “DSD”, it encapsulates a range of atypical physical or anatomical sex characteristics.
 These share in common their non-conformance with medical and social sex and gender norms.
 This non-conformance with stereotypical standards for male and female is why intersex differences are medicalised in the first place and, while that remains the case, it makes sense to us to include them in a definition of intersex.

 The low figure of 1 in 1,500 or 1 in 2,000 live births is not borne out by data published elsewhere.
-The NSW Ministry of Health reports data from the New South Wales Mothers and Babies Report 2009 showing that infants with visible reportable differences of sex anatomy between 2003-2009 comprised 0.59% of all births, or 1 in 169.
+The NSW Ministry of Health reports data from the State’s Mothers and Babies Report 2009 showing that infants with visible reportable differences of sex anatomy between 2003-2009 comprised 0.59% of all births, or 1 in 169.
 No breakdown of additional (often not yet apparent) relevant chromosomal “anomalies” is given.
-We acknowledge that not all 0.59% of births may be intersex, but it must be remembered, too, that clinical treatment protocols are still predicated on the removal of doubt and assignment of a binary legal sex classification in every case.
-Assignment to female or male sex classifications is supported by the statement of the Third International Intersex Forum, 2013.

-In the absence of better internationally accepted data, Intersex Human Rights Australia recommends the research quoted by Professor Anne Fausto-Sterling showing intersex to be around 1.7% of all live births.
-Importantly, by including 45,X and 47,XXY in her statistics published in 2000, Anne Fausto-Sterling has insightfully anticipated the inclusion of those diagnoses under the later, 2006, “DSD” umbrella.
-In Sexing the Body, she includes the following summary:
+Thus, in the absence of better internationally-accepted data, Intersex Human Rights Australia cites a systematic review by Blackless, Fausto-Sterling and others showing intersex to be around 1.7% of all live births.
+In Sexing the Body, Anne Fausto-Sterling includes the following summary:

 |Frequencies of Various Causes of Nondimorphic Sexual Development|